Car Tested: 2013 Maruti Suzuki Ritz VDi

 Price OTR Mumbai: Rs.
 6,84,300/-

 Facelifts are often cheaper ways of keeping the car fresh in the market.
 Generally, these facelifts offer a slightly tweaked design with minor upgrades in the features as well as price of the car.
-As for the Maruti Suzuki Ritz, some people might call it an ugly looking tall boy design with a confused rear, while some will love it for the practicality and good fuel efficiency.
+As for the Maruti Ritz, some people might call it an ugly looking tall boy design with a confused rear, while some will love it for the practicality and good fuel efficiency.
 We check out the facelifted Ritz and see where it stands.

 From a distance, the changes are very faint and the only eye catching differences are the front grille and headlights which kind of flows down with the design.
-The side profile is identical as before and the company has added body side moulding (not body coloured).
+The side profile of the Maruti Ritz is identical as before and the company has added body side moulding (not body coloured).
 On the rear, the spoiler adds to the modern look of the vehicle.
 Though it shares the tyres with the Swift, the rear wheel arch makes the tyres look slightly bigger.
 The fit and finish is decently good, but remember, it’s Maruti, so don’t compare it with Volkswagen or Skoda.

-The Ritz was made as a practical alternative to the Swift, hence the seats are extremely supportive and the front has good space too.
+The Maruti Ritz was made as a practical alternative to the Swift, hence the seats are extremely supportive and the front has good space too.
 The rear seat is cramped though and rear legroom is at a premium.
 The vehicle does offer good head room with a airy feel owning to the larger windows.
-Increased ride height with huge glass area gives you a very good view of the road, which gives you better visibility to maneuver in city traffic.
+Increased ride height with huge glass area gives you a very good view of the road, which gives you better visibility to manoeuvre in city traffic.
 The placement of the gear lever (just below the dashboard) is very convenient.
 The dashboard is intelligently designed to look big.
 The quality of plastic is also good but not as premium as Hyundai’s.
 With the dual tone interiors and built in music system (ZDi), the car feels complete now.
 The only let downs are the meters and poor rear visibility due to the thick C-pillar.
 The boot is decent though it’s still small for a car of this size.

 The dials have readings marked on paper hence lack the upmarket feel.
 Not only that, the trip computer provides information but sometimes in a format unfamiliar to Indians, as in the fuel consumption is shown as litres/100 kms.
 Even the most beautiful cars are rubbish if they under perform.
 The Ritz is not one of them.
 Ladies and gentlemen, put your hands together for the 1.3-litre Multijet diesel engine from FIAT, that powers the tall boy.
 Having said so, it is needless to say anything about the performance issues, fuel economy issues, vibration issues, etc etc. The engine just powers the Ritz but driving dynamics are governed by several other factors.